arnabk/stratum-client/README.md

 # stratum-client
-A NodeJS based stratum client for communication with stratum pool
+A NodeJS based stratum client for communication with stratum-capable pool.

 # Installation